Ernani: Act 3

 Carlo visits the grave of the emperor Charlemagne (Carlo Magno), whose successor, the new Holy Roman Emperor, is being elected by delegates from the relevant countries.
 Carlo resolves to change his life if he is crowned (Cavatina: Oh, de' verd'anni miei/ "Oh, the dreams and deceits of my youth").
 Hiding behind the vault, he overhears a gathering of conspirators including Silva and Ernani.
 Ernani swears to murder Carlo.
-The conspiracy is foiled when Carlo's attendants enter and surprise the conspirators.
+(Choir: "Si ridesti il leon di Castiglia" / "Let the lion of Castille awaken") The conspiracy is foiled when Carlo's attendants enter and surprise the conspirators.
 The king commands that all the traitorous noblemen be executed.
 Ernani steps forward, declaring that thus he must die too; he is not the bandit Ernani, but Don Juan of Aragon, whose lands were taken from him.
-Elvira, who had been brought to Carlo as his intended empress, begs mercy for her lover, and Carlo, whose mood has changed, forgives them both and places Elvira's hand in that of Ernani.
+Elvira, who had been brought to Carlo as his intended empress, begs mercy for her lover, and Carlo, whose mood has changed, forgives all the conspirators and places Elvira's hand in that of Ernani.
+Silva is furious.